 During the pandemic, we haven't had the same flow in and out, so we have had to stop making more beads until we have used these.

 Thanks for reading along.
-If you have any questions at all about the materials we use or anything else, please hit reply to this email.
+If you have any questions at all about the materials we use or anything else, please get in contact here.

 Los Colores family and artisans